IMAGINARY/reinforcement-learning-2/README.md

 - **showrewardbar** (default: `false`): If true, the reward bar is shown over the map (currently very specific to a particular experiment, so probably not practical).

+## Sentry

+The app supports Sentry.

+The `index.html` page can take the DSN from the `sentry-dsn` query string parameter.

+It can also get the DSN from the `sentry.dsn` configuration key in the  `settings-exhibit.yml` file.

 ## Credits

 Developed by Eric Londaits for IMAGINARY gGmbH adapted from the original